Study Abroad: Is it Right for You? |

 With thousands of ESL Programs spread out around the world, students often have a difficult time identifying the ideal program for them.
 A number of factors that students ought to consider include (but not limited to) location, program curricula, experience and background of instructors, facilities, school accreditation, class makeup, and price.
 As you notice, I didn't list price as the first consideration.
 Here are my suggestions:

 First, find a program that will help you reach your goals, whether they be for business, entrance to a university, or pleasure.
 Look over the program's Website and see if you can find a mission statement, which should reveal the program's own goals.
 Ask for a copy of a class syllabus to see what will be covered in the class.
 Talk to current or former students to see what their experiences were like.
-(English courses in Malta or in other diverse places might be of interest to you.)

 Second, look into the teachers' qualifications to see not only how long they have been teaching, but also what experiences they have had working with international students in different settings.
 Do the teachers have experience working overseas?
 If so, they might have a better understanding of the educational backgrounds of their students.
 Do they speak another language?
 If so, they might be able to give you sound advice on what strategies work best for picking up a second language from their own experience.